troglobit/smcroute/README.md

 **Note:** To test the above you can use ping from another device.
-The multicast should be visible as long as your IP# matches the source above and you ping 225.1.2.3 AND REMEMBER TO SET TTL >1!
+The multicast should be visible as long as your IP# matches the source above and you ping 225.1.2.3 -- **REMEMBER TO SET THE TTL >1**

     $ ping -I eth0 -t 2 225.1.2.3

-The TTL is what usually bites people trying out multicast routing.
-Most TCP/IP stacks default to a TTL of 1 for multicast frames, e.g. ping requires `-t 2`, or greater, for multicast.
-This limitation reduces the risk of accidentally flooding multicast.
-Remember, multicast behaves like broadcast unless limited.
+The TTL is what usually bites people first trying out multicast routing.
+Most TCP/IP stacks default to a TTL of 1 for multicast frames, e.g. ping above requires `-t 2`, or greater.
+This limitation is intentional and reduces the risk of someone accidentally flooding multicast.
+Remember, multicast *behaves like broadcast* unless limited.

 The TTL should preferably be set on the sender side, e.g. the camera, but can also be modified in the firewall on a router.
 Be careful though